Television timeout: NBA

-The first and second timeouts in each quarter are 2 minutes 45 seconds for locally televised games, and 3 minutes 15 seconds for nationally televised games (including any games that may also be locally televised).
-Other timeouts in a quarter are 1 minute 15 seconds in length.
+The first timeout by each team in each quarter are 2 minutes 45 seconds for locally televised games, and 3 minutes 15 seconds for nationally televised games (including any games that may also be locally televised).
+Subsequent timeouts by the same team in a quarter are 1 minute 15 seconds in length.

 Bowling

-The Professional Bowlers Association rulebook does not contain any provisions on when a television timeout must be taken; generally, such timeouts occur only between games.
+The Professional Bowlers Association rulebook does not contain any provisions on when a television timeout must be taken in the sport of bowling.
+Generally, such timeouts occur only between games.
+Commercial breaks during PBA Tour telecasts usually occur when the bowler who starts the match is about to bowl his sixth frame.

+If a bowler is on pace for a perfect game of 300, the commercial breaks will not be taken.

 Cricket

-Television timeouts generally occur at the end of some overs as the field switches around, when a wicket falls, during drinks breaks and during intervals.
+In cricket, television timeouts generally occur at the end of some overs as the field switches around, when a wicket falls, during drinks breaks and during intervals.
 In the 2009 season of the Indian Premier League of Twenty20 cricket, the halfway point of each innings contained a seven-and-a-half-minute stoppage of play, two-thirds of which were devoted to advertising time.
 After complaints by viewers and players (criticizing its use as an extended commercial break, and for breaking the flow of the game), these breaks were replaced in the following year by two compulsory "strategic timeouts" of two-and-a-half minutes per innings.
 One must be taken by the bowling team between the 6th to 10th overs, and the batting team between the 11th to 16th overs.

 Curling

-Timeouts occur at the conclusion of each end.
-The game generally resumes before the commercial break ends, so when the broadcast comes back on a few rocks will have already been thrown.
+Timeouts in curling occur at the conclusion of each end.
+The game generally resumes before the commercial break ends, so when the broadcast comes back on a few rocks will have already been thrown (in the US).